oracle/node-oracledb/INSTALL.md

     }
     ```

-- Alternative, set `DYLD_LIBRARY_PATH` to include the Oracle Instant Client
-  directory.
-Note this variable must be set in the terminal or shell that
-  directly invokes Node.js.
-The variable will not propagate to sub-shells.

 - Alternatively, create a symbolic link for the 'client shared library' in the
   `node_modules/oracledb/build/Release` directory where the `oracledb*.node`
   binary is.
 For example: